bcmpinc/StardewHack/WearMoreRings/README.md

 ## Description
 Adds 6 additional ring slots to your inventory.

+## Console Commands
+* `player_resetmodifiers`: Clears buffs, then resets and reapplies the modifiers applied by boots & rings.

 ## Dependencies
 This mod requires the following mods to be installed: